NGIWS830/ITNet/README_en.md

 ```

 ## 🙏 Acknowledgements
-This project is built upon the excellent open-source projects [RT-DETR](https://github.com/lyuwenyu/RT-DETR) and [DEIM](https://github.com/Shihoa/Deim).
+This project is built upon the excellent open-source projects [DEIM](https://github.com/Shihoa/Deim).
 We thank the original authors for their contributions.